You may wish to see an introductory page with a map first.

 In 1530 Emperor Charles V assigned the County of Malta, which was part of the Kingdom of Sicily, to the Knights Hospitallers (or of St. John or of Rhodes).
 Once in Malta the Knights set their residence at Borgo, the harbour of the island.

 The Knights realized that the harbour and Borgo required better defences.
-They strengthened the castle turning it into a modern fortress and they built massive bastions to protect the land access to Borgo.
+They strengthened the castle and they built massive bastions to protect the land access to Borgo.

 In 1551 a small Ottoman army landed on the island, but its commanders, after having seen the new fortifications, preferred to re-embark their troops and head for Gozo, the island to the north of Malta, where they seized the citadel.

-Grand Master de Homedes was convinced by Pietro Pardo, his Italian military engineer, that Isola, which at the time was totally unpopulated, needed to be fortified to ensure that a large Ottoman army could not occupy it and fire at the ships in the harbour from there.
+Grand Master de Homedes was convinced by Pedro Pardo, his military architect, that Isola, which at the time was totally unpopulated, needed to be fortified to ensure that a large Ottoman army could not occupy it and fire at the ships in the harbour from there.

 St. Michael's Bastion